Vishwa-ud/Timetable_Management_System_Backend/README.md

 - jsonwebtoken for session management.
 - bcrypt for  Hashing passwords.
 - Winston Logger for Log critical information for audit and diagnostic purposes.
-- Mocha with Chai Unit Testing.
+- Jest for Unit Testing.

 # Functional Requirements